flutter/website/src/content/ai-toolkit/feature-integration.md

 ## Suggested prompts

-You can provide a set up suggested prompts to give the user some idea of what the chat session has been optimized for:
+You can provide a set of suggested prompts to give the user some idea of what the chat session has been optimized for:

 ![Example suggested prompts](/assets/images/docs/ai-toolkit/example-of-suggested-prompts.png)